- Anti-Harassment Policy

 - Faculty and professional staff are expected to interact with each other and with students in a professional, respectful manner, with the highest regard for each other’s safety and well-being.

-- Employees must receive approval from the Associate Vice President or Assistant/Associate Director, Human Resources, before providing any employment-related recommendation or reference on behalf of the College for a current or former Franklin & Marshall employee (including on social networking sites).
+- Employees must receive approval from the Associate Vice President, Human Resources, before providing any employment-related recommendation or reference on behalf of the College for a current or former Franklin & Marshall employee (including on social networking sites).

 Use of Social Media